Canadian Transportation Agency’s Nuts Ruling

 Peanut/Nut Allergies and “Disability”

-Both Dr. Sussman and Dr. Vadas noted there were nine top allergenic foods in Canada.
+Both Dr. Sussman and Dr. Vadas noted there were nine top allergenic foods in Canada (in 2009).
 Dr. Vadas said that peanuts, tree nuts and shellfish were responsible for “the majority of near-fatal and fatal anaphylactic reactions.”
 Both experts confirmed that allergic reactions could result from minute exposures to nut/peanut allergens.

 Nut-free Zones, Announcements